 We are focusing our initial efforts on drug candidates for rare diseases that we believe will qualify for orphan drug designation.
 We are developing our lead drug candidate, rivipansel, previously known as GMI-1070, for the treatment of vaso-occlusive crisis, or VOC, one of the most severe complications of sickle cell disease.
 Rivipansel has received both orphan drug designation and fast track designation from the U.S. Food and Drug Administration, or FDA, for the treatment of VOC.
-In October 2011, we entered into a license agreement with Pfizer under which we were responsible for the clinical development of rivipansel through the completion of a Phase 2 clinical trial.
+In October 2011, we entered into a license agreement with Pfizer Inc., or Pfizer, under which we were responsible for the clinical development of rivipansel through the completion of a Phase 2 clinical trial.
 Following our completion of the Phase 2 clinical trial in April 2013, Pfizer is now responsible for all further clinical development, regulatory approval and potential commercialization of rivipansel for all indications and Pfizer has commercial rights to rivipansel worldwide.
 In July 2014, Pfizer reached an agreement with the FDA under a special protocol assessment for the Phase 3 clinical trial.
-However, in September 2014, Pfizer informed us that initiation of the Phase 3 clinical trial with rivipansel would be delayed due to a manufacturing development issue impacting formulated drug supply.
-In April 2015, Pfizer advised us that the clinical supply issue which delayed the start of the Phase 3 trial has been discussed with the FDA and that, based on these discussions, Pfizer anticipates being able to start enrolling patients in the trial in mid-2015, following FDA review of amended regulatory submissions.
+In June 2015, Pfizer dosed the first patient in the Phase 3 clinical trial of rivipansel.

 Building on our experience with rivipansel, we are developing a pipeline of other glycomimetic drug candidates.
 Our second most advanced drug candidate, GMI-1271, is a specific E-selectin inhibitor, which we are developing to be used in combination with chemotherapy to treat patients with acute myeloid leukemia, or AML, and potentially other hematologic cancers.
 In June 2014, we commenced a Phase 1 clinical trial to evaluate the safety, tolerability and pharmacokinetics of GMI-1271 for the treatment of AML.
-We have initiated preparations for a multinational, Phase 1/2, open-label trial of GMI-1271 as an adjunct to standard chemotherapy in patients with AML, and we expect to have the first patient enrolled in this trial in the second quarter of 2015.
+We have initiated preparations for a multinational, Phase 1/2, open-label clinical trial of GMI-1271 as an adjunct to standard chemotherapy in patients with AML, and enrolled the first patient in this trial in May 2015.
+GMI-1271 received orphan drug designation from the FDA in May 2015.

 We are also collaborating with the University of Michigan to evaluate GMI-1271 as a potential new class of anticoagulant to treat persons at risk for venous thromboembolic disease, a serious blood-clotting disorder.
-The University of Michigan began dosing healthy volunteers in a Phase 1 clinical trial starting in December 2014.
+The University of Michigan began dosing healthy volunteers in a Phase 1 clinical trial of GMI-1271 in December 2014.
 The Phase 1 clinical trial is a randomized, partially blinded, active placebo-controlled trial expected to last approximately 10 months.